Keyboard shortcuts

 Note

 It isn't in any way actual black magic.
-What happens is Crux exposes FFI calls taking and returning the values serialized with bincode (by default), and generated "foreign" (Swift, Kotlin, ...) types handling the foreign side of the serialization.
+What happens is Crux exposes FFI calls taking and returning the values serialized with bincode (by default), and generated "foreign" (Swift, Kotlin, TypeScript, ...) types handling the foreign side of the serialization.

 Yes, this introduces some extra work to the FFI, but generally, for each user interaction we make a relatively small number of round-trips (almost certainly less than ten), and our benchmarks say we can make thousands of them per second.
-The real throughput is dependent on how much data gets serialized, but it only becomes a problem with really large messages, and advanced workarounds exists.
+The real throughput is dependent on how much data gets serialized, but it only becomes a problem with really large messages, and advanced workarounds exist.
 You most likely don't need to worry about it, at least not for now.

 Preparing the core

-First, lets update our Cargo.toml:
+First, let's update our Cargo.toml:

 # shared/Cargo.toml